Frequently Asked Questions

 To begin the Notice of Liability (NoL) process, join our membership community at https://www.inpowermovement.org/community.

 This exhilarating experience is even better when shared with others.
 Something amazing happens when people help one another, and discuss and grow together.
-On the members site, you will be able to sign up on our directory so that you can network with others in your area, and share knowledge, resources, and support.
+On the membership site, you will be able to connect with others in your area and share knowledge and resources.

 Is there support as I go through the NoL process?

 Yes, support is available to you through our InPower Community platform.
-We would like to help everyone who wants to send the Notice of Liability (NoL); however, we have found that to do this effectively, a membership community is needed to facilitate a working relationship between you, the InPower teams, and those in your community.
+We would like to help everyone who wants to send the Notice of Liability (NoL), however, we have found that to do this effectively, a membership community is needed to facilitate a working relationship between you, the InPower team, and those in your local area.

 Moving through the NoL process with a group of others is very helpful and carries the added benefits of friends working together, shared knowledge and resources (e.g., witnesses and notaries), and reduced mailing costs.

-We also have some volunteers who have successfully led groups through the NoL process and can assist newly-forming groups.
+We also have some volunteers and longtime members who have successfully led groups through the NoL process and can assist newly-forming groups.

-We do our best to answer inquiries from non-members as quickly as possible.
-Please note that we are all volunteers and have limited resources at the moment.
+We do our best to answer inquiries from non-members as quickly as possible, though please note that we are volunteers and have limited resources at the moment.

 To get involved immediately, please consider joining our InPower Community platform.
-Membership involves "giving back," so we do ask that everyone bring something of value to help build a secure digital presence for this world-wide grassroots movement.
-A minimal donation of $15 per month will give you access to the community platform.
+Membership involves "giving back," so we do ask that everyone bring something of value to help build a secure digital presence for this worldwide grassroots movement.
+A minimal donation of $15 per month will give you access to the InPower Community platform.

 https://www.inpowermovement.org/community